Areas of Town – Las Vegas, NV

-Which Areas of Town will grow next?
+Which Areas of Town in Las Vegas will grow next?
 Do you want to be close or far away from the next boom?
 There are many websites with opinions about the Las Vegas Valley and the best and worst cities and areas of town.

 There are many lists where they rank Las Vegas as 1 city, not 3.
 Stats for Crime, Costs of Goods, and Accidents are skewed, so be sure to take those articles with a grain of salt.